-What is Technical Debt?Technical debt is a collection of artifacts that does not meet the expected level of quality individually or integrated as a whole.
+What is Technical Debt?Technical debt is a deficiency in the expected level of quality for individual artifacts or artifacts integrated as a whole.
 These artifacts may include business or domain models, requirements, designs, code, tests, or infrastructure.
 Or as noted below, it may also include a lack of knowledge or understanding.

 While there are many ways to incur technical debt, one of the more common ways is by simply writing bad code (also known as cruft), either intentionally or not.
 A developer may deliberately write code quickly to meet a tight deadline, but in the process, may, for example, create code that is tightly coupled, making it difficult to maintain, extend, and test.
 There is usually a price to be paid for writing code quickly, and that "price" is technical debt.

 Tech Debt can be incurred through cruft, a poorly conceived architecture, or low test coverage.
 Each of these needs to be refactored (or remediated) to provide a good, high-quality product.
 And in this case, high quality refers to more than just the lack of bugs (see Quantifying Software Quality).
 Although, not all technical debt has a large impact.
 If it was incurred within code that is now dead, it may not have any impact at all (although dead code is usually considered to be tech debt itself).
 One of the big challenges of managing technical debt is in understanding the impact.
 When new functionality or a critical bug fix needs to be released quickly, technical debt can significantly delay that release.
 This could lead to missed market opportunities or the inability to simply keep customers happy.